lnshi/node-cayley/README.md

 ### write(data, callback)

-* Description: write your JSON data into cayley as N-quads data transparently.
+* Description: write your JSON data into cayley as N-Quads data transparently.

 * Arguments
   * data
     * Array of JSON objects.
     * You need to modify each of your object to add the below two fields:
-      * primaryKey: `required`, which will be the **Subject** in the N-quads data.
+      * primaryKey: `required`, which will be the **Subject** in the N-Quads data.
-        * You need to define a way to generate the consistent primaryKey` for same data, the exactly same `primaryKey` is required when you try to delete this N-quads entry.
+        * You need to define a way to generate the consistent primaryKey` for same data, the exactly same `primaryKey` is required when you try to delete this N-Quads entry.
       * label: `optional`, which is for organizing the graph into multiple subgraph.
   * callback
     * Has the below form: